xabbu42/Master/arbeit.md

 \End{definition}

-The following lemma provides the connection between these two definitions:
+Even though both definitions so far use the notion of a prehistory, they do not directly refer to each other.
+But the following lemma provides the missing connection between these two definitions and explains the common terminology:

 \Begin{lemma} \label{global}
 There is an occurrence of $⊞_h$ in a pre-history of $p_i$ in the root-leaf path